2017 National Youth Leadership Training (NYLT)

 What is NYLT?

-NYLT is an exciting, action-packed program designed to provide all 13-20-year-old youth members of the Boy Scouts of America (Scouts and Venturers) with leadership skills and experience they can use in their home units and in other situations demanding leadership of self and others.
+NYLT is an exciting, action-packed program designed to provide all 13 to 20-year-old youth members of the Boy Scouts of America (Scouts and Venturers) with leadership skills and experience they can use in their home units and in other situations demanding leadership of self and others.
 It is the second step of a three-phase youth leadership-training continuum.
-The first phase, Introduction to Leadership Skills (ILS), begins in the home unit, generally following unit elections.
+The first phase, Introduction to Leadership Skills (ILS), begins in the home unit.
 The second phase (this course), NYLT, is conducted by the local council.
 The third phase, National Advanced Youth Leadership Experience (NAYLE), is generally conducted at Philmont.

 - Boy Scouts and Varsity Scouts must be 13 years of age and fall within the maximum age allowance for their program registration.
-They must be a First Class Scout and have completed Introduction to Leadership Skills for Troops.
+Scouts must have earned First Class rank and have completed Introduction to Leadership Skills for Troops.